Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 		```

 		Additionally, if you have firewall (either uwf or iptables), you have to allow in internet 0.0.0.0 into port 27017:
 		..
 Check if ufw firewall is enabled with `sudo ufw status`.
 If it's enabled, you should open the Mongo port by running `sudo ufw allow 27017`.
-Check ports allowed by running same `sudo ufw status`
+Check port allowed rules by running same `sudo ufw status`.
+Apply the rules immediately with `sudo ufw reload`.
 		..Check if iptables is managing firewall by running `sudo service iptables status`.
 If it's enabled, you should open the Mongo port by running `sudo iptables -A INPUT -p tcp --dport 27017 -j ACCEPT` .
 Check ports allowed by running `sudo iptables -L -n`

 		- Test MongoDB with authentication account works on Python or NodeJS